clinthuffman/PAL/README.md

  - A GUI editor for creating or editing your own threshold files.
  - Creates an HTML based report for ease of copy/pasting into other applications.
  - Analyzes performance counter logs for thresholds using thresholds that change their criteria based on the computer's role or hardware specs.

+ ## Requirements
+ The current stable release version requires the Microsoft .NET 2.0 framework feature to be enabled on the Windows device.
+The pre-release version is compiled against the Microsoft .NET Framework 4.6.2 and typically does not require Windows OS features to be enabled specifically for this tool.

 ## How to download
 If you wish to install the PAL tool, then download `PAL_Setup`.
 It contains the Microsoft installer files.